platformsh/platformsh-docs/docs/layouts/shortcodes/get-started/connect-service.md

 </div>

 Then connect to the database in your app using the library.
-You can choose where to do this that makes sense in your app.
+You can choose where to do this depending on what makes sense in your app.

 </div>